 There are two videos for this session:

 To create your own contribution, click on each step and complete the tasks described:

-Review the developer guidelines to understand the requirements for an Egeria contribution.
+Review the contributor guidelines to understand the requirements for an Egeria contribution.

 Create a Git Issue.
 Every contribution begins with a

 git issue.
 This describes the changes that you plan to make.
 The more detail that you provide, the better the maintainers will understand your contribution and be able to process it faster.

 Create a fork and clone of the git repository to bring the Egeria code onto your machine.

 Create a new git branch to contain your change.